jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 1) ~2:02 What is Nginx?
 1) ~3:22 What percentage of the world's websites are served with Nginx?
-1) ~4:57 What was the challenge that lead to the creation of Nginx?
+1) ~4:57 What was the challenge that led to the creation of Nginx?
 1) ~5:33 What is the main architectural difference between Nginx and Apache webservers?
 1) ~8:32 What are some of the main use cases for Nginx?
 1) ~11:00 When did Sarah get involved in Nginx?